 Makefiles

-The makefiles must be set up properly, it is done a little bit differently depending on the project structure.
+The makefiles must be set up properly; it is done a little bit differently depending on the project structure.
 It is outside of the scope of this document.

 Worth mentioning is that the list of all files that are used in the production source is also used to generate the code coverage report so that files not tested at all shows up as 0%.